PascalCorpsman/fpc_atomic/README.md

 1. get the Atomic Bomberman CD-content (buy the game it is worth it!) and store it on your harddrive
    1.1 if you want all animations download and merge the expansion pack from [here](https://www.oocities.org/timessquare/tower/4056/ani.html) or use this [direct download link](https://www.oocities.org/timessquare/tower/4056/download/ani.zip)
    1.2 extract the content of ani.zip into the CD-Content "/DATA/ANI" subfolder
-2. download and uncompress the .zip file of the subfolder [bin](https://github.com/PascalCorpsman/fpc_atomic/tree/main/bin) on your harddisc
+2. download the atomic_launcher of the subfolder [bin](https://github.com/PascalCorpsman/fpc_atomic/tree/main/bin) on your harddisc
-3. run the "cd_data_extractor" and follow the instructions
+3. run the "atomic_launcher" and follow the instructions
 4. read the [manual](MANUAL.md)
 4.5 if you are a Linux user run the "Linux_sound_install_script.sh"
-1. start the game by executing "fpc_atomic" binary and enjoy
+1. start the game by executing "atomic_launcher" and enjoy

 ## How do i get updates ?
 If there are updates of the engine available, the game will inform you through a popup on startup.
 Click yes and your version will be updated automatically.